kstencell/pixel-sketch/README.md

 Pixel Sketch is a drawing application for web browsers developed and designed soley by me.

-This project is hosted by GitHub pages: [Pixel Sketch](https://kstencell.github.io/pixel-sketch/)
+# Check out [Pixel Sketch](https://kstencell.github.io/pixel-sketch/) live right now!

 This project was motivated by The Odin Project learning community.